 For decades, Amis has seemed to thrive on this cocktail of affection and abuse.
 As the Guardian noted in 2012, “Amis-bashing has long been a popular pastime in the British press”.
-The attention he receives, and the passions his fiercely vivid novels, stories and essays provoke, remains far beyond any of his contemporaries or those of younger authors, none of which has yet managed to unseat him as the current father of English letters.
+The attention he receives, and the passions his fiercely vivid novels, stories and essays provoke, remains far beyond any of his contemporaries or those of younger authors, none of whom has yet managed to unseat him as the current father of English letters.
 At their best, those famous sentences continue to be some of the most powerful in British fiction, and though it now seems more often to be for the wrong reasons, the publication of an Amis novel remains an event in contemporary writing.

 Dr Sean Matthews 2004 and Dr Tom Wright 2013

-'In adolescence, everybody feels the impulse to write - poems, plays, stories.
+"In adolescence, everybody feels the impulse to write - poems, plays, stories.
 Writers are simply the people who stick with it.
 Of course, as you continue you are bolstered by craft and technique - and routine.
-But what we loosely call "inspiration" remains as mysterious as that first adolescent impulse.'
+But what we loosely call 'inspiration' remains as mysterious as that first adolescent impulse."